Waffieu/Language-Learning-Chatbot-For-Turkish/README.md

   - Naturally references time information in conversations
 - **Language Adaptation**:
   - Automatically detects and responds in the user's language
+  - Provides A1-level language responses for non-native speakers
-  - Translates action indicators (like "*tilts head curiously*") to match the detected language
+  - Translates uncommon words to Turkish for language learners
-  - Ensures physical expressions are always in the same language as the conversation
+  - Groups all word translations at the end of messages in a "wort schatz" section
+  - Adds friendly emojis to make responses more engaging
-- **Natural Responses**: Provides conversational, A1-level language responses
+- **Natural Responses**: Provides conversational, easy-to-understand responses

 ## Setup